CharlesSquirel/caffeeroaster_frontendmentor/README.md

 ### What I learned

-How to configure tailwind plugins, prettier + eslint:
+I How to configure tailwind plugins, prettier + eslint:

 1. Install following packages